-The shire was traditionally built on agricultural pursuits with the early establishment of wool
+The shire was traditionally built on agricultural pursuits with the early establishment of wool growing and beef cattle production followed by cereal cropping, prime lamb production and today a burgeoning vine growing and horticultural industry.

 The communities enjoy the services of quality schools and health services.
 The shire boasts a broad range of cultural, sporting and recreational activities.